yemitad/Mysql-Syntax-with-examples-and-practice-questions/README.md

 ---
-PLEASE NOTE : The above syntax only creates a structure of the table doesn’t add the values inside
+PLEASE NOTE : The below syntax only creates a structure of the table doesn’t add the values inside

 CREATE TABLE table_name(
                      column_name 1 datatype constraints ,